 MP for Nottingham East

-Nadia Whittome is the Labour and Co-operative MP for Nottingham East, first elected in 2019.
-She currently sits on the Women and Equalities Committee (since October 2025).
-In Parliament she has served on several committees, including the Environmental Audit Committee (2020–2022), the Housing, Communities and Local Government Committee (2022–2024), and scrutiny work on energy and equality issues, reflecting a focus on social justice, housing and public services.
+Nadia Whittome is the Labour (Co-op) MP for Nottingham East, first elected in December 2019.
+She currently serves on the Women and Equalities Committee (since 2025-10-27) and has previously sat on several committees, including the Environmental Audit Committee, the Housing, Communities and Local Government Committee, and the Energy Bill [HL] committee.

 Generated 21 February 2026